 Psychiatric medication(antidepressants or antianxiety medications)

-These medications can be powerful and require a relatively long time to be effective, but for many people with FND, they can help reduce symptoms and improve state of mind, even if you don’t have a diagnosis of depression or anxiety.
+These medications can be powerful and require a relatively long time to be effective, but for many people with FND, they can help reduce symptoms and improve their state of mind, even if they don’t have a diagnosis of depression or anxiety.

 Cognitive Behavioral Therapy

-CBT in particular is often recommended for FNDers, especially if they are overwhelmed, are having a hard time recognizing or managing their triggers, or who otherwise indicates that there is a strong psychological aspect to their FND symptoms.
+CBT in particular is often recommended for FNDers, especially if they are overwhelmed, are having a hard time recognizing or managing their triggers, or otherwise indicate that there is a strong psychological aspect to their FND symptoms.

-CBT treatment has been proven effective for some FND patients(which is about the best we’ve been able to get).
+CBT treatment has been proven effective for some FND patients(which is about the strongest endorsement available to us).

 CBT is a technique built around recognizing inaccurate or negative thoughts when and as they occur so that you can then counter those assertions or otherwise manage the thoughts.